Political landscape

 President

 The president of Romania serves as the head of state.
 Following a modification to the Romanian Constitution in 2003, the president is directly elected by a two-round system and serves for five years.
 During their term in office, the president may not be a formal member of a political party.
 The President serves as head of state, representing Romania in important national and international ceremonies and events.
-The President serves as the Commander-in-Chief of the armed forces.
-Klaus Iohannis has served as President of Romania since 2014.
+The President serves as the Commander-in-Chief of the Armed Forces of Romania.

 Judiciary